Last Updated on November 2, 2022

-There’s a growing, new vocabulary for how we address the climate as climate change feels passive and adaptable whereas breakdown or emergency sound more alarming and in need of action.
+There’s a growing, new vocabulary for how we address the climate, as climate change feels passive and adaptable, whereas breakdown or emergency sound more alarming and in need of action.
 More and more people have started developing environmental anxiety and have a real fear of change about the events taking place.

-Here’s an article The Guardian wrote about it.
+Here’s an article The Guardian wrote about the climate breakdown.

-A lot of this is stemming from recent protests like Extinction Rebellion and the School Strike for Climate being led by Greta Thunberg.
+A lot of this stems from recent protests like Extinction Rebellion and the School Strike for Climate being led by Greta Thunberg.

 You might remember a speech Thunberg made to parliament saying, “I want you to panic.”

 However, you, yourself, I do NOT want you to panic.
-You can feel a since of urgency without panicking.
+You can feel a sense of urgency without panicking.

-I repeat, you can feel a since of urgency WITHOUT panicking.
+I repeat, you can feel a sense of urgency WITHOUT panicking.
 It’s normal to have some anxiety about climate change, but you shouldn’t panic.